jazsakr/jazsakr.github.io/_website/how_ i_setup_my_GitHub_Pages_site_with_Jekyll.md

 After we finish all the editing we need to do, we have to commit and push the changes as we did earlier when we created the site.
 This time we will be doing it through GitHub Desktop.
 Now if you go back to the Desktop app, you should see the exact edits per file and the edit status of all files listed.

 1. Fill in the “Summary” section on the left-hand side with a simple description of the changes.
 In this case, it can be called “add Minimal Mistakes theme“.
-Now
 2. Click the commit button at the bottom of the panel on the left-hand side (will say something like “Commit 6 files to main“)
 3. Click “Push to origin” toward the right-hand side.
 When it is done, it will go back to displaying “No local changes”